chrismullins/MEPViewer/README.md

   * Download the installer (`qt-opensource-mac-4.8.6-1.dmg`) from the [Qt 4.8.6 archive page](https://download.qt.io/archive/qt/4.8/4.8.6/)
 * PyQt4
   * [Download the source](http://www.riverbankcomputing.com/software/pyqt/download), compile and install it
+  * This is more complicated on Macs, I wrote some instructions [here](https://github.com/chrismullins/MEPViewer/blob/documentation/Resources/PyQt4-MacOSX.md)

 ### Download the MEPViewer